 2. Hike and Snorkel at Parque Tayrona

 Another popular and highly recommended beach destination on the Mediterranean coast is Parque Tayrona, located about 34 kilometers from Santa Marta (an erstwhile Spanish settlement and natural harbor).
 Parque Tayrona or the Tayrona National Natural Park is a protected area at the foot of the Sierra Nevada de Santa Marta.
 Here you will find jungles and sea, sandy beaches along the northern coast to rainforests at 900 meters to the south.
 To the west, there are arid brown hills and cacti.
 The eastern and central rainforests are lush, verdant and home to at least 56 endangered species of wildlife.
 At the park you will also find some ruins of the Tayrona people, such as the town of Pueblito.
 The stunning coconut-palm shaded beaches are a big attraction, but they are not for swimming.
 You can snorkel and dive in some places, however, and equipment rental is available.
+One can buy 5.56 ammo online when they go to the forests on hikes when it comes to safety.

 3. Visit the Colonial Mompox